Einhorn Center for Community Engagement

 Instructor(s)

-T. Walter.
+T. Walter

 Teaches basic engineering design and analysis as practiced for water control and nonpoint source pollution prevention.
 Discusses the origins of design approaches, including their theoretical bases and recent or emerging methods and concepts.
 Most of the course is dedicated to practicing applied design.
 Assignments are generally representative of real-life engineering problems and involve as much hands-on experience as possible.
 Some example topics include risk analysis, water conveyance, stormwater management, including green infrastructure and low-impact development.